leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 To restart ICE, an agent MUST change both the ice-pwd and the ice-ufrag for the data stream in an offer.
 However, it is permissible to use a session-level attribute in one offer, but to provide the same ice-pwd or ice-ufrag as a media-level attribute in a subsequent offer.
 This MUST NOT be considered as ICE restart.

-An agent sets the rest of the ice related fields in the SDP for this data stream as it would in an initial offer of this data stream (see Section 3.2.1).
+An agent sets the rest of the ICE-related fields in the SDP for this data stream as it would in an initial offer of this data stream (see Section 3.2.1).
 Consequently, the set of candidates MAY include some, none, or all of the previous candidates for that data stream and MAY include a totally new set of candidates.

 ###### 3.4.1.1.2.
 Removing a Data Stream